programminghistorian/ph-submissions/fr/traductions/Détecter-la-réutilisation-de-texte-avec-Passim.md

 }
 ```

-As one can see from the output above, this cluster contains the same piece of news — a mountain accident which happened in Interlaken on 30 July 1900 — reported by two different newspapers on the very same day with slightly different words.
+As one can see from the output above, this cluster contains the same piece of news ï¿½ a mountain accident which happened in Interlaken on 30 July 1900 ï¿½ reported by two different newspapers on the very same day with slightly different words.

 # Using passim's output

-Since the usage of text reuse data ultimately depends on the research questions at hand — and there many possible applications of text reuse, as we have seen above — covering how to use `passim`'s output falls beyond the scope of this lesson.
+Since the usage of text reuse data ultimately depends on the research questions at hand ï¿½ and there many possible applications of text reuse, as we have seen above ï¿½ covering how to use `passim`'s output falls beyond the scope of this lesson.

 Code that "does something" with the data output by `passim` can be written in many different programming languages.
 Extracted clusters can be used to deduplicate documents in a corpus, or even collate together multiple witnesses of the same text, but this will entirely depend on the research context and specific use case.